 To be frank, 60-Day Rollovers (or ‘Rollovers’ as the article calls them) are a crazy approach given the potentially large tax liability and the potential loss of tax deferred growth one could face.
 Your best, smartest, and safest way is to go with are the Direct Rollovers and Transfers that assure you of generating a tax-free distribution and protecting your retirement savings.

-If you have any questions regarding this article or need clarification on the procedures to make any of these types of transactions possible, feel free to call me at (214) 220-0055.
-I look forward to hearing from you.
+If you have any questions regarding this article or need clarification on the procedures to make any of these types of transactions possible, feel free to call us at (214) 220-0055.
+We look forward to hearing from you.